xraypy/xraylarch/doc/xasviewer/index.rst

     :align: center

     Plot of pre-edge peaks with baseline.
-The grey vertical lines show the fit range and blue cicrles show the boundaries of the pre-edge peak range ignored in the baseline fit.
+The grey vertical lines show the fit range and blue circles show the boundaries of the pre-edge peak range ignored in the baseline fit.
 The pink line shows the centroid of the pre-edge peaks after removal of the baseline.